Comic, singer, dancer, interlocutor, pantomime dame, sketch artist, stage manager, manager, entrepreneur, writer.

-Lizzie Hastings made her Australian debut with the Cogill brothers at St George’s Hall, Melbourne, on 8 March 1890, performing songs and featuring in the comedy sketch “Nan, the Good for Nothing.”
+Lizzie Hastings made her Australian debut with the Charles and Harry Cogill at St George’s Hall, Melbourne, on 8 March 1890, performing songs and featuring in the comedy sketch “Nan, the Good for Nothing.”
 In late-September she joined Hugos’ Buffalo Minstrels in Adelaide, and when it departed two months later Hastings put together her own company, playing Adelaide, Ballarat, Launceston and Hobart before amalgamating with the Buffalo Minstrels in Newcastle in late-February 1891.
 Between March and her departure for America in September the following year, she briefly managed Lizzie Hastings Picnic Party, and secured solo engagements in Sydney with Frank Smith (Alhambra), the Bondi and Coogee aquariums, and Dan Tracey (School of Arts), and in Brisbane with Percy St John (Gaiety Theatre [see Albert Hall]).

 1: Hastings’ Australian publicity typically described her as having come “from London’s Gaiety Theatre.”